AGlover5/AGlover5.github.io/projects/water-channel.md

 1. H. Tang, Y. Lei, X. Li, and Y. Fu, ‘Numerical Investigation of the Aerodynamic Characteristics and Attitude Stability of a Bio-Inspired Corrugated Airfoil for MAV or UAV Applications’, Energies, vol. 12, p.
 4021, 10 2019.
+2. T. Deubel, S. Wanke, C. Weber, and F. Wedekind, ‘Modelling and Manufacturing of a Dragonfly Wing as Basis for Bionic Research’, Strojarstvo, vol. 49, 01 2008.